 Generally speaking, running bamboos and clumping bamboos prefer different types of climates.
 This is not a hard and fast rule, but it is an important distinction to be aware of.
 Most of the clumping bamboos are native to tropical and subtropical climates like South East Asian and Indonesia.
 This makes many of those varieties difficult to grow in most parts of Europe and North America.
 But again, there are a number of exceptions.

 If you live in a cooler, more moderate climate, you’ll probably have better luck growing running bamboo, which is typically native to temperate climates like central and southern China.
-These varieties are going to be a lot hardier in the winter, able to tolerate freezing temperatures for longer periods of time.
+These varieties are much hardier in the winter, able to tolerate freezing temperatures for longer periods of time.
 This makes running bamboo more popular in many parts of the U.S.

 How running bamboo becomes a problem